SoftUni/Programming-Basics-Book-JS-EN/chapter-07-complex-loops.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/937#9](https://judge.softuni.org/Contests/Practice/Index/937#9).

-### Problem: the break operator in an infinite loop
+### Problem: The break Operator in an Infinite Loop

 Write a function, which checks whether a given number **n** is even and if so - print it on the console.
 An even number can be divided by 2 without a remainder.
 If the number is invalid, we will print that the current number is not even and the user will need to input a new number.